mean-expert-official/loopback-sdk-builder/ANGULAR2-DOCS.md

 Will declare all of the model properties defined in your LoopBack Application, it will even set these as optional or required according your model configuration.

 #### Models
-Models are regular classes that will implement only the required properties from the implemented Interface.
+Models are regular classes that will implement the model Interface and a constructor that allows to extend models to provide custom functionality.

 Models and Interfaces are a set of [TypeScript Declaration Files](https://www.typescriptlang.org/docs/handbook/writing-declaration-files.html).